ytbryan/rails-devise/app/views/pages/_about.html.md

 ### About

-This web app is a Question and Answer application, built specially for the Cookpad's Ruby developer interview.
+This web app is a Questions and Answers application, built specially for the Cookpad's Ruby developer interview.
 It is intended for internal usage only.

 ### Features